Vinnovera/knowledgebase/async/README.md

 ### Promises

 While callbacks are certainly reasonable in a lot of cases, if you need to chain many asynchronous jobs there are other ways to do it.
-One such way is using promises.
-A promise is an object that may return a value (or an error) sometime in the future.
-A promise can be in one of three states: Pending, resolved or rejected.
+One such way is using Promises.
+A Promise is an object that may return a value (or an error) sometime in the future.
+A Promise can be in one of three states: Pending, resolved or rejected.

 This is how the example above could look like using promises: